home-assistant/home-assistant.io/source/dashboards/cards.markdown

 There are several different card types, each with their own configuration options.
 They can be categorized in terms of their function:

-- **Specific to a device type or {% term service %}**: alarm, light, humidifier, thermostat, plant status, media control, weather forecast, shopping list, map, logbook, and calendar card
+- **Specific to a device type or service**: alarm, light, humidifier, thermostat, plant status, media control, weather forecast, shopping list, map, logbook, and calendar card
 - **Grouping other cards**: vertical stack, horizontal stack, and grid card
 - **Logic function**: conditional and entity filter card
 - **Display generic data**: sensor, history graph, statistic, statistics graph, energy, gauge, and webpage card